 Dr. Rubman: Most people will be exposed to the flu virus this season, but whether you fall sick largely depends on your immune system.
 Most people don’t realize that the gut is the immune system headquarters for your whole body—it’s home to 70% to 80% of our immune cells.
 A healthy bacterial environment in the gut will support a healthy defense against the flu.

-So, eat well, get a healthy dose of rest and exercise, manage stress in a positive fashion and you’re more likely to stay healthy.
+So, get your flu shot, eat well, get a healthy dose of rest and exercise, manage stress in a positive fashion and you’re more likely to stay healthy.
 Of course, a whole lot of disinfectant and hand washing can’t hurt either!